hugorper/EverydayWallpaper/README.md

 If task fail and the computer is not connected to internet, the task is delayed until it's connected.
 This mechanisms will be managed using [Reachability library][2] and EverydayWallpaper is referenced on the [list of project using Reachability][3].
 If you plan to use Reachability don't miss the list when you use it.

+## Debugging
+Application debug erros on */Users/hugo/Library/Logs/EverydayWallpaper* folder, by default **severe** errors are logged.
+You can optionally set a different log level for the file output using the LogLevel on the plist application file.
+Values for LogLevel are:
+  1. Debug
+  2. Severe
+  3. None
+This value are not case sensitive, but it's better to format like defined.

 <!-- Links  -->
 [1]: https://developer.apple.com/library/mac/documentation/Performance/Conceptual/power_efficiency_guidelines_osx/SchedulingBackgroundActivity.html